 How a mayor set out to save a Sicilian city from neglect and Mafia influence.

 - By Laura BaconLaura Bacon, associate director of Princeton University's Innovations for Successful Societies (ISS), was a White House Fellow during the Obama administration and served as a Peace Corps Volunteer in Niger (2002-2005).
-Rushda Majeed is a Senior Research Specialist at ISS. , Rushda MajeedRushda Majeed has worked as a Senior Research Specialist at Princeton University's Innovation for Successful Societies ISS).
+Rushda Majeed is a Senior Research Specialist at ISS. , Rushda MajeedRushda Majeed is a researcher and consultant focused on institutional and policy reform.

 Note: This article is an abridged version of three longer historical case studies about Palermo (about reclaiming the city, reforming city hall, and strengthening municipal services) produced by Innovations for Successful Societies, a research program at Princeton University.